Skip to main content

 Conjunctivitis

-You usually do not need treatment if you're an adult.
-But your child might need to see a GP or have urgent treatment.
-If your baby is less than 4 weeks old, contact your GP.
+You can usually treat it at home if you're an adult.
+But your child might need to go to a GP or have urgent treatment.

 Symptoms of conjunctivitis